NoLieNoSean/NoNotes/content/Notes/LEC ANA2 3.md

 > Let $C[0, 1]\subseteq B[0, 1]$ is the space of all continuous functions on $[0, 1]$ equipped with the metric induced by the sup norm. [[LEC CAL1 4#^9dd2a2|We have shown]] that $C[0, 1]$ is complete: essentially, we know that any Cauchy sequence in $C[0, 1]$ converges in the complete ambient space $B[0, 1]$; showing that the limit lies in $C[0, 1]$ requires us to show that the limit is continuous, which is true because [[LEC ANA1 33#^8504b1|the uniform limit of continuous functions is continuous]].
 >
 > Now, consider $C^{1}[0, 1]\subseteq C[0, 1]$, the set of all continuously differentiable functions on $[0, 1]$. $C^{1}[0, 1]$ is a dense subset of $C[0, 1]$[^1], and thus is not complete (incidentally, this makes $C[0, 1]$ a [[LEC CAL1 9#Separable metric spaces|separable]] space).
 However, $C^{1}[0, 1]$ with $\lVert f \rVert_{\infty}^{1}:=\lVert f \rVert_{\infty}+\lVert f' \rVert_{\infty}$ is complete.
 If $\{ f_{n} \}\subseteq C^{1}[0, 1]$ is Cauchy wrt $\lVert \cdot \rVert^{1}_{\infty}$, then $\{ f_{n} \}$ and $\{ f_{n}' \}$ are both Cauchy in $C[0, 1]$, and thus must converge to functions $f$ and $g$.
 We can now say that $f'=g$ by [[LEC ANA1 33#^94a1f8]].

+For a general metric space $S$, you can still consider $C_{b}(S)$, the space of all bounded continuous functions with the sup norm.
+This is complete as well; the same proof works.

 > [!Example]
 >